ustaxcourt/ef-cms/README.md

 #### Setup

-Both the web-client and efcms-service share code that exists in the business directory; therefore, before you can run either, you need to run an npm install inside the business directory.
+Both the web-client and efcms-service share code that exists in the shared directory; therefore, before you can run either, you need to run an npm install inside the shared directory.

-- `cd business && npm i`
+- `cd shared && npm i`
 - `cd ../web-client && npm i`
 - `cd ../efcms-service && npm i`